 A share purchase in Qatar will share many commonalities with share purchases in other jurisdictions.
 The key transactional document will be the share purchase agreement.
-A share purchase agreement (SPA) is typically signed by the relevant parties to the acquisition of shares.
+A share purchase agreement ("SPA") is typically signed by the relevant parties to the acquisition of shares.
 An SPA can be drafted in English, does not have to be notarized and the parties can sign the signature page without having to sign or initial each page of the SPA.
+The Qatar law on the protection of competition and prohibition of monopolistic practices (19 of 2006) prescribes a mandatory notification if the relevant market threshold test is met.
+This will normally be included as a condition to a transaction.
+Other documents such as a disclosure letter, transition service agreement or shareholders agreements will be similar to those used in other jurisdictions.